prettier/prettier-emacs/README.md

-# Prettier-js for Emacs
+# prettier-js for Emacs

 [![MELPA](http://melpa.org/packages/prettier-js-badge.svg)](http://melpa.org/#/prettier-js) [![CI](https://github.com/prettier/prettier-emacs/actions/workflows/test.yml/badge.svg)](https://github.com/prettier/prettier-emacs/actions/workflows/test.yml)

-prettier-js is a function that formats the current buffer using [prettier](https://github.com/prettier/prettier).
-The package also exports a minor mode that applies `(prettier-js)` on save.
+This Emacs package provides a function, `prettier-js`, which formats the current buffer using [Prettier](https://github.com/prettier/prettier).
+It also exports a minor mode, `prettier-js-mode`, which calls `prettier-js` on save.

 ## Configuration

 ### Requirements

-Ensure that the prettier program is installed:
+Ensure that the `prettier` program is installed:

 ```bash
 which prettier
 ```

-If prettier is not installed already, you can install prettier using `npm install -g prettier` or via your package manager.
+If `prettier` is not installed already, you can install it using `npm install -g prettier` or via your package manager.

 ### Basic configuration